 Protective Bidding

-Definition of a Protection bid:
+Definition of a Protective bid:

 Your LHO Opponent made the last bid which has been passed around to you - then if you should PASS:- bidding closes.